 by Stephen Nagy

-Now one thing I wasn't expecting was a rally car race through the city.
+Now one thing I wasn't expecting was a rally car race through the city of Sucre.
 Each year in May the cars gather at 25 de Mayo Plaza in the center of town and one by one take off through the streets and into outlying areas and then return snaking through the city again at speeds that must be close to 100mph.

 Hills, turns and curves.
 The police are placed at regular intervals and use their distinctive whistles to warn the advance of a car as they move people back and prevent street crossings.
 Only vehicle traffic is prohibited from crossing as pedestrians scoot in between the racing cars.